Meet Our Team

-After graduating from the University of Lincoln in 2005 with a degree in Conservation Biology (Animal Behaviour), Gail has spent the last 13 years both working and volunteering for conservation charities including the Wildlife Trusts and the RSPB.
+Since graduating from the University of Lincoln in 2005 with a degree in Conservation Biology (Animal Behaviour), Gail has been working and volunteering for conservation charities across the Midlands, including the Wildlife Trusts and the RSPB.

-Ranging from Environmental Education to Project Management, Gail is very excited to bring her skills and experience to the Lincolnshire Rivers Trust where she will be working to inspire and engage local communities and schools with projects to protect, enhance and restore Lincolnshire’s waterways as well as getting stuck in with the amazing volunteer team.
+Gail joined Lincolnshire Rivers Trust in 2018, bringing with her a wealth of skills and experience, ranging from Environmental Education to Project Management.
+Her role involves working to inspire and engage local communities and schools with projects to protect, enhance and restore Lincolnshire’s waterways as well as getting stuck in with our amazing volunteer team.